-On the right side of the window, you’ll find all the settings that govern the way Windows 10 updates itself.
-Amongst them, you’ll also find an option called Change active hours.
+If not already selected, click or tap Windows Update in the column on the left.
+On the right side, you see all the settings that govern how Windows 10 updates itself.
+Amongst them, you also find an option called "Change active hours."
 Click or tap on it.